Random diffusivity scenarios behind anomalous non-Gaussian diffusion: From the microscopic to the macroscopic level and the other way around

-Along the lines of the superstatistics perspective, we consider that $p({\bf r},t)$ is generated by a collection of fB walkers, i.e., ruled by Eq.~(\ref{eq:fBMgaussian}), with distinct diffusion coefficients.
-Moreover we allow the individual mobility to change with time (scaled diffusion), i.e., $D_i(t) = D_i(0) \lambda(t)$, where $D_i(0)$ is sampled from $\pi(D,t=0)$, and $\lambda(t)$ is, in principle, an arbitrary function of time.
-As a consequence, the PDF of diffusivities for the population of tracers evolves as
+In the current scenario, we assume that $p({\bf r},t)$ is generated by a collection of fB walkers, i.e., ruled by Eq.~(\ref{eq:fBMgaussian}), with distinct diffusion coefficients which can change with time, $D_i = \mu_i \lambda(t)$, where $\mu_i$, is a mobility constant and $\lambda(t)$ is, in principle, an arbitrary deterministic function that is the same for all individuals.
+The values of $\{\mu_i\}$ are assumed to be sampled from an unknown PDF, $\theta(\mu)$.
+As a consequence, in the large population limit, $N\gg 1$, diffusivity variability is well described by the PDF, $\pi(D,t) = \theta(\mu)/\lambda(t)$.

+The aim of the following calculation is to uncover $\pi(D,t)$ from the ensemble PDF, $p(\mathbf{r},t)$.
+To reach this result, we first apply the superstatistics recipe and then invert the procedure.
+As we will see, the connection between PDFs will be done through Laplace transforms, thus, it is convenient (without loss of generality) to express $\pi(D,t)$ as